 Understanding underlying mechanisms for the development of advanced targeted Nano-theranostics for diagnosis and therapy for liver diseases.

-Liver diseases are a growing health problem, with a worldwide mortality of around 1.5 million deaths per year attributable to cirrhosis and primary liver cancer.
+Liver diseases are a growing health problem, with a worldwide mortality of around 1.2 million deaths per year attributable to cirrhosis and primary liver cancer.
 Liver injury caused by chronic viral infections (mainly HBV and HCV), excessive alcohol consumption, metabolic disorders (fatty diet and obesity) leads to liver inflammation, followed by the development of fibrosis (scar tissue formation and loss-of-liver-function) and further progressing to liver carcinoma.
 Hepatic stellate cells (liver myofibroblasts) are known as producers of fibrosis, and inflammatory macrophages are known as regulators of fibrosis.
 The cross-talk between these cells plays a crucial role in the progression of liver diseases.
 The molecular mechanisms leading to aberrant activation of these cells and the regulatory cellular processes involved are incompletely understood, and therefore molecular therapies for the treatment of liver fibrosis are not yet available for clinical use.
 Therefore, there is an urgent unmet need to understand the underlying mechanisms involved in the disease pathogenesis.
-On the basis of the understanding, it will therefore be possible to develop new approaches for the diagnosis and treatment of liver diseases.
+On the basis of the understanding, it will therefore be possible to develop new in vitro, in vivo and ex vivo models for the disease modeling, and design new approaches for the diagnosis and treatment of liver diseases.

 The primary goal of research is to design, develop and evaluate the novel approaches for the diagnosis and treatment of liver diseases and she ambitiously aim to bring these novel therapies to the market for the clinical applications as future personalized medicines.

 *Corresponding author; †Equal contribution